Psychoacoustics and in room target response

 Practicals Studies

-Dr. Floyd E. Toole studies indicate that listener tend to prefer a decay in the high frequency and a not abrupt change in the DI even if the DI should increase in very high frequency (so the speaker be more directive close to 7/8khz).
+Dr. Floyd E. Toole’s studies indicate that listeners tend to prefer a decay in the high frequencies and a smooth change in directivity index (DI), even though the DI should increase in very high frequencies (making the speaker more directive near 7/8 kHz).

 PREFERRED IN ROOM TARGET FOR LOUDSPEAKER